ameba23/lowtechnetwork/docs/tech_open_source.md

 * [Backfeed - Spreading Consensus](http://backfeed.cc/) - 'social operation system' - universal reputation system.
 * [Bitcoin Beginners FAQ- blockchain.info](https://blockchain.info/wallet/bitcoin-faq) -and blockchain search service and bitcoin wallet service

-# tools for those who have little or no connection to internet
+# Offline-first tools - for those who have little or no connection to internet

 * [kiwix](http://www.kiwix.org) wikipedia offline reader - read
     wikipedia and other sites when not connected to internet.
 It uses a special compression format called zim.
 The english wikipedia